 Whether it’s golfing or fishing, skiing or snowmobiling, Annie likes to be outside year-round.
 She also has a collection of pets named Cooper, Diesel, Simba, and Quigley.

 Brendan Kelley, Fabrication Lab Technician

-A native to Fort Collins, Brendan is currently studying Graphic Design and Electronic Art at CSU.
+A native to Fort Collins, Brendan received his BFA in Graphic Design and Electronic Art at CSU.
 His focus on Virtual Reality development and Digital Fabrication techniques makes him the ideal lab technician for the RDC’s cutting edge technology in 3D printing and laser cutting.